d-istratii/Software-Design/docs/assignment3.md

 ### Assignment 1 feedback

 We made the changes to assignment 1.
 It seems that we uploaded the wrong document last time with just a few modifications.
 We had a document that had more changes and it was our mistake.
 The quality requirements have been modified.
-The correct Assignment 1 can be found inside the folder docs in branch assignment 3.
+The correct Assignment 1 can be found inside the folder docs in branch assignment 3 or [here](https://github.com/daniel-istratii/Software-Design/blob/Assignment-3/docs/assignment1.md).